 Research the company’s mission and values to show you have a vested interest in the system.

-If you’re genuinely passionate about working for an organization, you’ll dig deep into their history and also find out what they cherish most.
+If you’re genuinely passionate about working for an organization, you’ll dig deep into their history and find out what they cherish most.

 It means you’re cold about the culture and value system of the company.

 Most interviewers ask questions about the relationship between the job description and your experience to know how well you fit into the job role.